An innovative patent for “making holes in hard rock.”

 Sweeny’s 1866 rotary rig design, which improved upon an 1844 British patent by Robert Beart, applied rotary drilling’s “peculiar construction particularly adapted for boring deep wells.”

-Sweeney’s patent utilized a roller bit with replaceable cutting wheels such “that by giving the head a rapid rotary motion the wheels cut into the ground or rock and a clean hole is produced.”
+More efficient than cable-tool percussion bits, the patent provided for a roller bit with replaceable cutting wheels such “that by giving the head a rapid rotary motion the wheels cut into the ground or rock and a clean hole is produced.”

-Better than cable-tool technology of the day, which lifted and dropped iron chisel-like bits, Sweeney claimed his drilling apparatus could be used with great advantage for making holes in hard rock, “in a horizontal, oblique, or vertical direction.”
+Better than commonly used steam-powered cable-tools, which used heavy rope to lift and drop iron chisel-like bits, Sweeney claimed his drilling apparatus could be used with great advantage for “making holes in hard rock in a horizontal, oblique, or vertical direction.”

-Drilling operations could be continued without interruption, he added in his 1866 patent application, “with the exception of the time required for adding new sections to the drill rod as the depth of the hole increases.
+Drilling operations could be continued without interruption, Sweeny explained in his patent application, “with the exception of the time required for adding new sections to the drill rod as the depth of the hole increases.
 The dirt is discharged during the operation of boring and a clean hole is obtained into which the tubing can be introduced without difficulty.”

 With the American oil industry booming, drilling contractors improved upon Sweeney’s idea.
 A new device was fitted to the rotary table that clamped around the drill pipe and turned.
 As this “kelly bushing” rotated, the pipe rotated – and with it the bit down hole.
 The torque of the rotary table was transmitted to the drill stem.

 Thirty-five years after Sweeney’s patent, rotary drilling revolutionized the petroleum industry after a 1901 oil discovery by Capt.
 Anthony Lucas launched a drilling boom at Spindletop Hill near Beaumont, Texas.

 Learn more at Making Hole – Drilling Technology.